MichaelDieuveuille/vpn-configuration/README.md

 <img width="2510" height="1299" alt="Screenshot 2025-11-11 200425" src="https://github.com/user-attachments/assets/dd14f54b-78a5-458e-a672-7137b3fae3a9" />

 <p>
-After deployment, the Virtual Machine was accessed remotely using Remote Desktop Protocol (RDP), which allows a secure graphical connection between the user’s local computer and the Azure-hosted VM.
+After deployment, the Virtual Machine was accessed remotely using Remote Desktop Protocol (RDP).
 By copying the VM’s public IP address from the Azure portal and entering it into the Remote Desktop Connection app, the user authenticated with the credentials set during creation.
-This established an encrypted session over port 3389, displaying the full Windows 10 desktop environment running in Azure’s cloud infrastructure.
-Through this connection, the user could interact with the VM as if it were a local computer—installing software, managing files, and preparing the system for VPN configuration and testing.
+Through this connection, I can interact with the VM as if it were a local computer—installing software, managing files, and preparing the system for VPN configuration and testing.
 </p>

 <p>